rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 ### What if?
 Try modifying the pipeline with different scenarios.

 - Different data formats: Modify the producer and connector to handle CSV, Avro, or Parquet.
+- Zip-compressed data: Update the producer to decompress data before sending to Kafka and ensure the connector can handle it as well as the consumer.
 - Consumer groups are down: Stop one Kafka Connect worker and observe failover.
 - High load: Simulate high-throughput data production and monitor system performance.